Dentistry the Whole Family Can Trust

 Though your mouth may feel healthy and you may not have any symptoms, periodontal disease can progress without a patient knowing.
 If left untreated, periodontal disease can destroy the supporting bones in your mouth.
 This is why early treatment and prevention is so important!
 Your dentist will make sure you are receiving the highest quality of care that will assist in preventing periodontal disease from developing.

+We proudly utilize digital x-ray technology within our practice.
 Dental x-rays are a great preventive, diagnostic tool that provides important information not visible during a regular dental exam.
 Our dental team will utilize this important information to safely and accurately detect any dental abnormalities and then create an accurate treatment plan.

 Periodically we will suggest a fluoride treatment for your teeth.
 It’s a simple and quick process and can be done during your routine exam.
 No extra appointment is necessary.
 Fluoride is a mineral that helps prevent tooth decay and is applied to your teeth.
 This strengthens the enamel so your smile will be as strong as ever.